Studebaker cars have not been in production since 1966 but their long history and once gleaming reputation lives on at the Studebaker National Museum.

 Now you can take a walk back through time at the Studebaker National Museum.
 The museum’s collection holds 120 vehicles, including the “original collection” of 37 vehicles given to the City of South Bend in 1966 and several one-of-a-kind vehicles, such as the 1956 Packard Predictor and the 1934 Bendix SWC.

 The Studebaker National Museum is more than just a collection of antique cars, it updates exhibits and hosts numerous events throughout the year.
+One can visit the Chevy Dealership near corpus christi to know more about this event and also to know about how to buy these special cars.
 Between its permanent collections and special, temporary exhibits, the Museum contains something for everyone.
 Don’t miss it!

 Studebaker National Museum